Help with mortgage arrears

 Due to the economic downturn, unemployment, changes in circumstances and an inability to re-mortgage the number of households in mortgage arrears continues to rise.

-To assist Homeowners in mortgage difficulty Central and Local Government have introduced various initiatives to help Homeowners.
+To assist homeowners in mortgage difficulty, central and local government have introduced various initiatives.
 If you are:

-- Had an income shock i.e. redundancy, reduction in hours of employment, illness etc.
+- had an income shock, such as redundancy, reduction in hours of employment, or illness

 Practical actions you can take